Engineering & Computer Science Advising

 - Co-op students following the sequence recommended by their Department

 - Students entering the School in the proceeding January session who are required to take a full-time summer course load.

 - Potential graduates who require a course to remain in sequence.

 The 14 credit rule also applies to out-of-School courses.

 Students wishing to take a course overload who do not meet Item 1 or 2 must submit a written student request form to the Student Academic Services Office to be permitted to take more credits.
 Approval of course overloads during the summer is based on a GPA of 3.00 or higher, and proximity to graduation.

-To obtain further information about the School or your program, please visit the Faculty web pages or your departmental sites as follows:
+To obtain further information about the School or your program, please visit the School's web pages or your departmental sites as follows:

 Graduate advising information varies depending on program.
 For an overview of academic advising and suggested contacts by program: